cgaege/docusaurus/docs/quickstart/installation.md

 ## System Requirements

-- A current version of Docker running on AMD64 architecture
+- A current version of Docker
+- Linux/amd64 host platform
 - At least 24GB of RAM
 - At least 20GB of disk space